markormesher/tedium/README.md

 # Required.
 platforms:

-  # Keys can be any string
+  # Keys can be any string, they are only used as an ID in logging.
   my-gitea:

     # Platform type; "gitea" only for now, "github" support coming soon.